AHN: Workshop Descriptions

 Mental Health and Nutrition (Part 2) is designed to deepen the student’s knowledge and understanding of Alzheimer’s disease.
 It explores the symptoms, phases, possible causes and treatments (both conventional and nutritional) of Alzheimer’s.
 It also examines the behaviours of the affected person and ways to cope effectively with the demands of caring for someone suffering from this disease.

-The Advanced Pathology workshops are designed to cover, in detail, the pathologies most relevant to the Advanced Holistic Nutrition Program.
-This workshop, Advanced Pathology (Part 1), describes the etiology, pathogenesis, morphologic changes, and functional consequences of diseases of the cardiovascular, respiratory, and gastrointestinal systems.
+This workshop describes the etiology, pathogenesis, morphologic changes, and functional consequences of diseases of the cardiovascular, respiratory, and gastrointestinal systems.
 The pathobiology of each disease is presented through a series of lectures and small-group case study preceptorials.
 This will provide students with the opportunity to develop the ability to distinguish systemic pathologies from healthy states and make appropriate nutritional recommendations.

 Advanced Pathology (Part 2) is a continuation of Advanced Pathology (Part 1) and covers the diseases of the renal, genitourinary, skeletal, endocrine, integumentary, and nervous systems.